mgrang/non-determinism/references.md

 ## References

-My work on uncovering non-determinism in LLVM has featured in the following places:
+My work on uncovering non-determinism in LLVM has featured several times in the LLVM weekly newsletters and other places:

 [1]  https://bugs.swift.org/browse/SR-6154